smon1127/Diffusion-Lab/README-OSC.md

 ## 💡 Tips
 - Use TouchOSC's "High Frequency" mode for smooth control
 - Watch the server console for message confirmation
-- The browser shows connection status in top-right corner
+- The browser shows connection status in debug overlay (enable Debug Mode in Settings)
+- For splat controls, use XY Pads in TouchOSC for intuitive position control
+- Splat coordinates: (0,0) = bottom-left, (1,1) = top-right
+- Higher splat force values create more dramatic effects

 ---